aleokdev/guiedit/README.md

 ![Sokoban with guiedit screenshot](res/screenshot-sokoban.png)

 ## Current State
-The crate is perfectly usable as-is, and already provides an inspector & node tree as well as derive utils.
-However, it's still very rough around the edges and some features such as gizmos or saving/loading aren't implemented, and the only supported backend is SFML.
+The crate is in a really experimental state right now.
+Although it is usable, things may change at any point.
+The tree node and inspector are already implemented, but the only backend supported is SFML.
+If you use SFML, feel free to include this crate, but expect to see many breaking changes down the line.

+Any issue reports & PRs are greatly appreciated!

 ## Goal
 The goal of this crate is to be able to change a few lines of code in an existing or new codebase